 Thanks to the excellent work done by Andreas Eversberg on osmocom_analog I managed to revive a Cleartone CTN9000 ETACS “handportable” mobile phone from the late 1980s using a Lime SDR to emulate the old analogue radio network.

 I’d recently purchased the Cleartone phone from eBay purely as a prop for a 1980s-themed birthday party but after the party I started thinking about getting it to actually do something.

 The phone dates from around 1989 according to this info I found.
 There’s also a comprehensive teardown here.

 The design of the (E)TACS system was similar to most other analogue mobile networks at the time: signalling between handset/network was achieved by tones/FSK and fwd/reverse voice channels used basic FM (remember the various scandals that came from “journalists” listening in to private calls?).

 The Tx/Rx frequencies used between handset and BTS in (E)TACS were around 900MHz and those frequencies are now used for GSM/3G/LTE, so actually transmitting in the open air is illegal in the UK.
 All my tests were done either with a direct cable connection or in a screened room.

 Both old Ni-Cd batteries supplied with my phone were beyond dead – both had oozed & leaked and very badly corroded their terminals.

 "0836 257712".
-From the data on the osmocom analog pages it looks like this was a Vodafone UK TACS phone and also we now know the initial paging ID to use.
-Downloading and compiling the software from https://gitea.osmocom.org/cellular-infrastructure/osmocom-analog/ and we’re off… luckily it comes with a “
+From the data on the osmocom analog pages it looks like this was a Vodafone UK TACS phone and so we now know the initial paging ID to feed into the software.
+I downloaded and compiled the software from https://gitea.osmocom.org/cellular-infrastructure/osmocom-analog/ and we’re off… luckily it comes with a “